How does the 11+ work in Buckinghamshire?

 The test consists of two 45 minute papers taken on the same day, with a short break in between.

 Paper 1 assesses pupils; Comprehension, Spelling, Punctuation, Grammar, Technical English and Verbal Reasoning.

 Paper 2 assesses pupils; Mathematical knowledge, Non-verbal Reasoning and Spatial Reasoning.

-If children reach the required score for the test, then they will be able to apply for a place at one of the grammar schools in the area.
+If children reach the required score for the test (121), then they will be offered a place at one of the grammar schools in the area.
 A list of which can be found at https://www.thebucksgrammarschools.org/.
-If pupils do not reach the required score then there is the option to appeal (a blog on how to do this will appear soon), or will be able to apply for a place at one of the non-selective schools within their catchment.
+If pupils do not reach the required score then there is the option to appeal (an article on how to do this is available on our website, in the blog section), or will be able to apply for a place at one of the non-selective schools within your catchment.